argilla-io/argilla/argilla/docs/how_to_guides/migrate_from_legacy_datasets.md

 !!! note
     Legacy Datasets include: `DatasetForTextClassification`, `DatasetForTokenClassification`, and `DatasetForText2Text`.

-    `FeedbackDataset`'s do not need to be migrated as they are already in the Argilla V2 format.
+    `FeedbackDataset`'s, `User`'s and `Workspace`'s do not need to be migrated as they are already in the Argilla V2 format.

 To follow this guide, you will need to have the following prerequisites: